mmisw/mmiorr-docs/docs/gettingstarted.md

 3\.
 Sign in

-If you are not yet signed in, click the "Sign in" link in the main MMI ORR page:
+If you are not yet signed in, click the "Sign in" link in the main ORR page:

 ![](img/orr3/sign-in.png)